DudeUnoob/DudeUnoob/README.md

 # Profile
 Hey!
 My name's Dom
-16 years old, a learning developer and programmer!
+17 years old, a learning developer and programmer!
 Made a Discord Bot with over 18,000 + users
 My own API,
 Web Development,
 and more!

+Currently a Software Developer @ Tree-Plenish, utilizing my skills at fullstack development